The Georgia Commission on the Holocaust strives to preserve the memory of the Holocaust and promote public understanding of the history.

-The Georgia Commission on the Holocaust is a secular, non-partisan state-agency administratively attached to the Secretary of State.
+The Georgia Commission on the Holocaust is a secular, non-partisan state-agency administratively attached to the Georgia Board of Regents.

 The Commission was established by Executive Order by Joe Frank Harris in 1986.
 Governor Zell Miller re-established the Commission upon taking office and charged it with creating education programs for the citizens.
-Then in 1998 by act of the Georgia General Assembly the Commission became a permanent State Agency.
+Then in 1998 by act of the Georgia General Assembly the Commission became a permanent state agency (HB 1664).

 The Commission consists of fifteen members appointed equally by the Governor, Lt.
 Governor and Speaker of the House.